Navigating the Thanksgiving Holiday

-Apparently it’s November (Mentally: Still in March), and we are approaching another holiday season.
+Apparently it’s November again (Mentally: Still in March 2020), and we are approaching another holiday season.
 The holidays can be a stressful time for everyone.
 Add in recovering from an eating disorder and living through a pandemic, and well… I’ll be under my weighted blanket if anyone needs me.

-This year has not been an easy one and it’s okay if you are having a hard time.
+These past two years have not been easy and it’s okay if you are having a hard time.
 It’s even more important for us to give ourselves grace right now.
-If this year has taught me anything, it’s just how resilient I am, and I know that you are too.
+If this time has taught me anything, it’s just how resilient I am, and I know that you are too.

-So, whether you are having a Zoom Thanksgiving or dinner with your pod, let’s talk about some ways we can cope through this unprecedented holiday season.
+So, however you are planning to celebrate this year, let’s talk about some ways we can cope through another unprecedented holiday season.